AMS-chat/web/START_HERE.md

-# 👋 START HERE - KCY Chat v2.0
+# 👋 START HERE - AMS Chat v2.0

 ## 🎯 You're in the Right Place!